Press enter to search, esc to close

 If you wish to raise a complaint about the adequacy of the service provided by us you must raise your complaint in writing within six months of the conclusion of business or within six months of discovery of the difficulty, whichever is the later.

-We will aim to write to you within two working days acknowledging your complaint, enclosing a copy of this policy.
+• We will aim to write to you within three working days acknowledging your complaint, enclosing a copy of this policy.
+We will set out the timescales in which we will aim to provide you with a substantive response to your complaint.

-We will write to you at the end of our investigation to tell you what we have done and what we propose to do to resolve your complaint.
-Where possible, we will aim to do this within 28 days of the date of our letter of acknowledgement.
+• We will write to you at the end of our investigation to tell you what we have done and what we propose to do to resolve your complaint.
+Where possible, we will aim to do this within 28 days of the date of our acknowledgement of your complaint.

 Law Society of Northern Ireland